How to'sArrow

 Why Manual Project Handoffs Cost More Than You Think

-The fix?
-Project handoff process automation.
-It gets rid of guesswork and connects the dots between sales and delivery.
-Here’s what happens when you do it right:
+It eliminates guesswork and connects the dots between sales and delivery and protects your margins from day one.
+Here’s what happens when you automate project handoffs properly:

 • Delivery teams get the full story immediately